Where did the Kayak come from?

 If you visit their shop, tell them The Bella Vista Online Mall referred you.

 I enjoy getting questions and comments from mall visitors, please leave yours below.
 Also, if you have friends that enjoy kayaking, share this post with them. -Shirley

-NOTE: This page contains affiliate links, which, if clicked on and a item purchased, I get a small commission (with no increase in cost for you).
+NOTE: This page contains affiliate links, which, if clicked on and a item purchased, I get a small commission.